-Here's the problem: if spontaneous generation is more likely than we generally calculate, then I can't see any particular reason life didn't spring forth from non-life many times on this planet, instead of just once.
+Here's the problem: if spontaneous generation is more likely than we generally calculate, and if we are willing to grant that spontaneous generation has caused multiple worlds in the universe to host life, then I can't see any particular reason life didn't spring forth from non-life many times on this planet, instead of just once.
 In fact, if life can come into existence from non-life multiple times during the life of the universe - which is the position of those who insist that other planets hold life as well as ours - then what possible difference does it make if life spontaneously generated multiple times on one planet versus one time each on dozens of other planets?
 Why do we insist it can happen only once per planet, each planet separated by many light years?
 There is no particular logical or mathematical reason to make a geographical distinction.
 The universe is calculated to be about 14 billion years old, the earth between 4 and 6 billion years old.
 Taking the age of the earth and universe into account doesn't add any real improbability to the problem.

 Indeed, it is possible that life cannot come into existence apart from DNA/RNA.
 Now, I know there are other theoretical models, but we have no living examples of them, so other models are all theory.
 It is possible the other models are wrong, that is, it is possible that there really is only one way for the universe to spontaneously generate complex life (life more complicated than a prion, which is not even clearly alive).
 Further, it is possible that this life-generation event sequence requires a specific base DNA/RNA material sequence in order to occur.